 For example, if you are applying for a research position and have some related experience, then create a new section, and name it “RESEARCH EXPERIENCE”.
 Group together any experiences that fall within the new heading, whether paid or unpaid, ensuring they are in chronological order.
 Piecing your relevant experience together yourself takes a lot of work away from the employer doing it themselves – something which they would not otherwise accomplish within 5-7 seconds.

 The rest of your experience related to the role could go under a second heading such as “RELEVANT EXPERIENCE” (relevant experience not only includes similar roles held in the past but also positions where you have gained the required transferable skills).
 Other headings could be leadership experience, teaching experience, analytical skills; essentially any heading which summarises the main theme of the role you are applying for.

 - Format your subheadings intelligently

 Within each of your main headings, you will have subheadings.
 These might include job role and employer name, or degree title and university name.
 When quickly scanning your document the employer will more easily pick up on bold subheadings, which are aligned to the left, as this is the most scanned area on a CV by an employer in a rush.

 For example, if you have job titles which are fairly generic, such as intern or volunteer, then you might decide that the employer name would be more interesting to the recruiter, and position this to the left-hand margin.
 However, if your previous job titles mirror the role you are applying for, then place the job roles to the left-hand margin.
+Whatever format you choose, remember to be consistent throughout the entire CV.
 The following examples show the order in which these example students would be advised to list their experience:

 - Link your skills and knowledge to what is required in the job